-We see clients committing huge budgets to internal layouts, high brow design, photography, materials and the like, but then fail to spend the relatively little extra that will ensure their cover makes their’s the brochure a prospect would want to pick up.
+We see clients committing huge budgets to internal layouts, high brow design, photography, materials and the like, but then fail to spend the relatively little extra that will ensure their cover makes the brochure stand out.

 So what are the key things to consider before signing off your cover with your studio:

 - Firstly, and this costs nothing, keep it clean, keep it simple, with key information only.
 Your logo and company name are two musts, but equally always carry your corporate strapline – make sure people know what you’re about without having to look too far.
 If you’re perfect binding and thus have a spine, make sure this same info appears here.

 - Don’t forsake the back cover – here you must ensure your full company name along with your web, email and postal addresses are clearly stated.
 You’re wanting to make it easy for someone to be able to contact you – make sure they have everything they could possibly need at their fingertips if they’re to want to get in touch without ever having to open a page.

 - Make the cover tactile – add on a special laminate.
 Matt gives any cover a silky smooth finish while the new ‘soft touch’ lamination gives a fabulous and at present unique velvet/suede feel